Warwickshire 2017Read more about Warwickshire 2017

 Wendy Williams, Her Majesty’s Inspector of Constabulary

-Read my assessment of Warwickshire Police below, or watch the video.
+Read my assessment of Warwickshire Police below.

 I am satisfied with some aspects of the performance of Warwickshire Police in keeping people safe and reducing crime, but the force needs to make improvements in a number of areas to provide a consistently good service.

 The force has more to do to keep people safe and reduce crime effectively.
 Although it benefits from positive relationships with partner organisations, it needs to improve its understanding of local communities and its use of techniques to prevent crime and anti-social behaviour.